moj-analytical-services/writing_functions_in_r/README.md

   # Remove any white space that might cause the strings to not match
   x <- stringr::str_trim(x)

-  # Replace strings in the data that refer to a missing or unknown value
+  # Replace strings in the data that refer to a missing or unknown value.
-  x <- ifelse(tolower(x) %in% values_to_change, not_known_phrase, x)
+  x <- dplyr::if_else(tolower(x) %in% values_to_change, not_known_phrase, x)

   return(x)

 }
 ```

-In this function we’ve included some default values, so by default
+In this function we’ve included some default values, so by default any
-missing/NA values are replaced, and any strings that match “n/a”, “not
-known”, “unknown”, or “not stated” are replaced.
-The default replacement
+strings that match “n/a”, “not known”, “unknown”, or “not stated” are
-value is “Not known”.
+replaced, and the default replacement value is “Not known”.
+We’ve used
+`if_else()` as a vectorised form of an if-else statement.
+It’s similar
+to `case_when()` (which we used in exercise 2.2), but can only be used
+with one condition and two possible outcomes.
+We’ve also used the
+`tolower()` function, which ensures all strings are lower case before
+searching for the missing/unknown phrases.

 -----